29 Players Take Part in Lions Training Camp

 Trois-Rivieres Lions News Release

-Among the 29 participants, seven players have received invitations with the hope of earning a roster spot for the upcoming season: forwards Métis Roelens, Chiwetin Blacksmith, Davide Gaeta, and Lukas Jirousek, along with defensemen Phil Caron, Dustin Perillat, and Noah Massie.
+Among the 30 participants, eight players have received invitations with the hope of earning a roster spot for the upcoming season: forwards Métis Roelens, Chiwetin Blacksmith, Davide Gaeta, and Lukas Jirousek, along with defensemen Phil Caron, Dustin Perillat, Noah Massie and Jonathan Pereira.

 Fifteen players hold one-way contracts with the Lions: forwards Andrew Coxhead, Anthony Beauregard, Anthony Beauchamp, Anthony Poulin, Cédric Desruisseaux, Julien Paillé, Logan Nijhoff, Morgan Adams-Moisan, Tommy Cormier, and Tyler Hylland; defensemen Emmett Serensits, Jacob Paquette, Wyatt McLeod, and Landon Fuller; as well as goaltender Vincent Duplessis.